A Digital Commonwealth?

 Mathew Lawrence and Laurie Laybourn-Langton, of IPPR, propose policy measures to temper the market-driven excesses of our ‘Universal Platforms’.
 We’re talking Facebook etc. They call for a ‘Digital Commonwealth’ so that digital tech can start working for the benefit of all of society.
 UK focussed; globally relevant.

 The below is a summary version of their full report, which can be downloaded here.

 Digital technology is delivering a huge range of benefits to businesses, citizens and wider society.
 Platforms – online applications that intermediate between the provider of a service and its users – have unlocked many of these benefits by sorting and connecting an enormous range of services and products, both online and off.

 At the forefront of the platform economy are Facebook, Alphabet, Amazon and Apple – they’ve accumulated the most data, developed the most advanced analytical capabilities and gained greatest ownership of the foundational infrastructure, from mapping to cloud computing, that underpins all digital technology.
-We refer to them as the ‘universal platforms’ and their ambitions are the focus of this report.
+We refer to them as the ‘universal platforms’ and their ambitions are the focus.

 Increasingly, the operations of the universal platforms are driving negative social and economic outcomes.
 Critically, these outcomes are not aberrations but a result of the universal platform business model: the extraction and analysis of data for profit.
 Data is the source of their economic and, increasingly, social power.